-Bursting with radiant and unsettling juxtapositions, Neo Rauch’s paintings are wormholes into worlds of startling psychological power and cultural collisions.
+Bursting with radiant and unsettling juxtapositions, Neo Rauch’s paintings are wormholes into worlds of startling psychological power and cultural collisions

 , Rauch’s paintings depict the precipices of progress and the struggles of communication.
-Electrified by their rich palettes, Rauch’s fragmented landscapes and timeless characters dance between pop and baroque, social and psychological, graphic and painterly.
+Electrified by their rich palettes, Rauch’s fragmented landscapes and timeless characters dance between pop and baroque, social and psychological, graphic and painterly

 Born in Leipzig in 1960, Rauch learned his trade behind the Iron Curtain.
-His influences and interests were shaped by personal hardship and the tumultuous changes of East Germany
+His influences and interests were shaped by personal hardship and the tumultuous changes in East Germany

 after the Wall fell.
 In the late 1980s, having finished his studies at the Academy of Visual Arts Leipzig under Arno Rink and Bernhard Heisig, he explored diverse approaches to painting in dialogue with works he encountered by Francis Bacon, the New Wild painters, and the pre-Renaissance painters he saw during his travels in Italy.
 By 1993, he had arrived at the unique style of intertwining figuration and abstraction that characterizes his oeuvre and has brought him international attention and respect.

 .
 It offers a generous range of writings that illuminate the personal, symbolic, and formal complexities of Rauch’s world.
 Wolfgang Büscher’s open and sensitive account of a walk through Rauch’s neighborhood reveals the painter’s compassion and modesty.
 Harald Kunde tracks Rauch’s stylistic development through its main semantic threads and historical influences.
-Gary Tinterow draws from his work on Rauch’s exhibition at the Metropolitan Museum to offer the reader a guide to the symbols that form the painter’s extensive mythology.
+Gary Tinterow draws from his work on Rauch’s exhibition at the Metropolitan Museum of Art to offer the reader a guide to the symbols that form the painter’s extensive mythology.
 These essays complement Rauch’s work with nuanced insights while allowing the images room to speak on their own.
 Within this atlas, readers will discover the rich density and enigmatic openness of Rauch’s paintings.Limited Art Edition of 100 signed copies, each with the chalk lithograph Heimkehr, 2010, printed on handmade paper with a hand-lever press and signed by Neo Rauch.